Tooled-up for DIY

 Cutting copper pipe

 When installing a new run of copper pipe, cut the required lengths of pipe and assemble them into the connectors before making any joints.
-This allows any cutting errors to be detected and small adjustments made fairly easily, this will avoid wasted effort and materials.

 After cutting copper pipe it is important that: